GandhiCloud/tekton/001-tekton-tranformationadvisor-liberty/ta-liberty-pipeline/readme.md

 * It takes GIT Repo and Docker Image as resources
 * It takes Docker file location  and Deployment file location as a input params

-* It will call the above created 2 tasks
+* It will call the above created 2 tasks as part of running this pipeline.

 ![ Pipeline](images/10-pipeline-1.png?raw=true "Pipeline")
 ![ Pipeline](images/11-pipeline-2.png?raw=true "Pipeline")